 Turn the heat under the pot to high and allow to begin the smoking for 5-8 minutes

-Reduce the heat to medium and cook small food items like chicken, fish, vegetables, or fruit for 10-15 minutes and large food items like pork tenderloin, beef short ribs, etc. for 30-40 minutes
+Reduce the heat to medium and cook small food items like chicken, fish, vegetables, or fruit for 10-15 minutes.
+Large food items like pork tenderloin, beef short ribs, etc. for 30-40 minutes.

 Shut off the heat and allow the food to rest in the residual smoke vapor for 10 minutes